 If you’re like most people, the idea of generating supplemental revenue for your household balance sheet is not a bad idea.
 Getting a second job is a very common way to make a little extra cash to help with bills, save money to reach your goals faster or pay off any outstanding debt.
 A good way to find these little side gigs is through Craigslist.org, the bulletin board of the internet.

 Craigslist is made up of classified ads ranging in just about any and every category.
 You can post public messages in personal ads, look for housing, search for jobs and so on.
 One of the best uses for Craigslist, however, is for finding part-time or one-time jobs that pay decent money.
-Some jobs even offer a way to make residual income or opportunities to create passive income streams, which continues to pay you money based on performance but doesn’t require any additional work.
+Some jobs even offer a way to make residual income or opportunities to create passive income streams, which continue to pay you money based on performance but don’t require any additional work.

-Not to be confused with the “Jobs” category, which is for people looking for full-time employment or contract jobs, the “Gigs” category lets you put your skills to use during the after hours when you’re not on the clock during your day job.
+Not to be confused with the “Jobs” category, which is for people looking for full-time employment or contract jobs, the “Gigs” category lets you put your skills to use during the after-hours when you’re not on the clock during your day job.

-Listed gigs range from manual labor jobs and field work like set production or event promotion.
+Listed gigs range from manual labor jobs and fieldwork like set production or event promotion.
 You could also find jobs that can be done from the comfort of your own home, like written or creative work.
 If you don’t want to work outside but want more interaction with people, there are also gigs like being a pet sitter or household assistant.

 What to Look for on Craigslist